OstermD/EAIK/README.md

 If you require a vast amount of IK problems to be computed at once, we also implement a multithreaded batched version that allows you to make full use of your processor.

 ## Installation
-## Dependencies and Installation
-We use [Eigen 3.4](https://eigen.tuxfamily.org/index.php?title=Main_Page) for a fast implementation of the linear algebra operations within this toolbox.
-Make sure you have your Eigen headers placed in their standard directory ('/usr/include/eigen3', '/usr/local/include/eigen3') - otherwise the following step will not work for you.
+### Linux

-We suggest using our pip-installable [PyPI package](https://pypi.org/project/EAIK/#description).
-Simply use the following command on your Linux machine:
+For Linux machines, we suggest using our pip-installable [PyPI package](https://pypi.org/project/EAIK/#description):
 ```
-pip install EAIK
+$ pip install EAIK
 ```

 <br>

-If you want to directly use the C++ functionality as a library and skip the Python wrapper, simply clone our [GitHub Repository](https://github.com/OstermD/EAIK) and follow the following steps.
+If you want to directly use the C++ functionality as a library and skip the Python wrapper, simply follow the next steps.

-Make sure to clone the external dependencies of this library using:
+Make sure to clone this repository with all external dependencies using:
 ```
 $ git clone --recurse-submodules git@github.com:OstermD/EAIK.git
 ```